10 Times the Golden Globes Got It Right and the Oscars Got It Wrong

 But, that doesn’t mean they always get it wrong.

 For 2016, many eyes were on Leonardo DiCaprio — who took home the Globe for best actor in a drama for his performance in The Revenant — to see if he would break his Oscars losing streak come Feb.
-28 (Update: He did).
-He earned a best actor nom for the 2016 Academy Awards, but had yet to win an Oscar during his career, despite taking home Globes for both The Aviator (2005) and The Wolf of Wall Street (2014).
+28. He earned a best actor nom for the 2016 Academy Awards, but had yet to win an Oscar during his career, despite taking home Globes for both The Aviator (2005) and The Wolf of Wall Street (2014).
 Finally, years later, he got his Oscar in 2016.

 The Globes are voted on by the Hollywood Foreign Press Association, which is made up of 82 international film critics.
 Only one is also a member of the Academy, which is why a nomination or even a win at the Globes is no indication that the nominee will have such luck at the Academy Awards.
 In the last decade, the Globes and the Oscars have overlapped only three times on the best picture winner (Slumdog Millionaire in 2008, Argo in 2012 and 12 Years a Slave in 2013).